On singular fibers of parabolic fibrations: Proof of Theorem

 \section{Proof of Theorem \ref{thm:sing fiber}}

 \begin{lem} Let $f:X\to Y$ be a parabolic fibration between smooth projective varieties.
-If $M_Y\equiv0$ and $B_Y=0$, then any $f$-exceptional divisor is contained in $B_X$. \end{lem} \begin{proof} By Viehweg \cite[lem 4.2.2]{Fujino2020BookIitaka}, there exists a commutative diagram
+If $M_Y\equiv0$ and $B_Y=0$, then any $f$-exceptional divisor is contained in $B_X$. \end{lem} \begin{proof} By \cite[Lemma 4.2.2]{Fujino2020BookIitaka}, there exists a commutative diagram

-where $Y'$, $X'$ are smooth projective varieties, $p,q$ are birational morphism, $f'$ is a fibration, such that any exceptional over $Y'$ divisor on $X'$ is exceptional over $X$.
+where $Y'$, $X'$ are smooth projective varieties, $p,q$ are birational morphisms, $f'$ is a fibration, such that any $f'$-exceptional divisor is $p$-exceptional.

-Let $M_{Y'}$ be the moduli of the parabolic fibration $f'$.
-Write $q^*M_Y+E_3=M_{Y'}$ for some exceptional over $Y$ divisor $E_3$ which is not necessarily effective.
-Since $M_{Y'}$ is pseudo-effective, we deduce that $E_3$ is pseudo-effective, so $E_3$ is effective by Lazarsfeld \cite[Corollary 13]{Kollar2009QuotOfCalabi}.
+Let $M_{Y'}$ be the moduli divisor of the parabolic fibration $f'$.
+Write $q^*M_Y+E_3=M_{Y'}$ for some $q$-exceptional divisor $E_3$ which is not necessarily effective.
+Since $M_{Y'}$ is pseudo-effective and $M_Y\equiv0$, $E_3$ is pseudo-effective.
+Hence $E_3$ is effective by a lemma due to Lazarsfeld (cf. \cite[Corollary 13]{Kollar2009QuotOfCalabi}).

 Write